World Revolutions & World Literature

-In literature, students will learn to carefully read a variety of Russian, English, and African Literature.
-They will gain the knowledge they need to understand the books, the times, the nations, and how to read them according to their nature.
-They will learn to express their experience and understanding through writing, discussion, and other projects.
+In literature, students will learn to attentively read American Literature through a collection of short stories.
+Short stories are a highlight of American literature.
+We will read authors like Flannery O’Connor, Edgar Allan Poe, Wendell Berry, Jack London, and Toni Morrison.
+They will learn to understand the works, times, and culture and how to read the works according to their nature.
+They will learn to express their experience, observations, and understanding through writing, discussion, and other projects.
+Enrolled students have the option of making this course an honors course.
+Please see the FAQ below for details.

 In writing, students study classical rhetoric and poetics.
-In classical rhetoric and poetics, students learn how to master coming up with what to write about, arranging their writing appropriately, and expressing their ideas in the most fitting and beautiful way.
-The content of their writing is whatever they are studying in history, literature, and philosophy.
+In classical rhetoric and poetics, students learn how to master coming up with what to write about, arranging their writing appropriately, and expressing their ideas most fittingly and beautifully.
+During their time in the academy, students at Paideia Academics progress through Rhetoric & Poetics I-III.
+The content of their writing is the authors, ideas, and works they study in history, literature, and philosophy.

 Logic/Philosophy is an integrated and hands-on class.
-Students will learn about and practice the skills of logic and philosophy by practicing traditional and material logic exercises and closely reading and responding to articles, essays, and works of philosophy related to the literature and history, in the community and with the teacher’s guidance.
+Students will learn about and practice the skills of logic and philosophy by practicing traditional and material logic exercises and attentively reading and responding to quotes and short works of philosophy related to literature and history.
+Students progress through Logic/Philosophy I-III during their time in the academy.

-In Oratory, students learn how to become intimate with short selections of writing, how to get an empathetic sense of the piece, how to memorize it, and how to perform it in a way that embodies the truth of the piece.
-Students practice this with selections from literature, speeches, plays, and poems and perform their selections at various times throughout the year.
+Oratory rounds out a student’s studies with classical rhetoric and poetics.
+Students learn how to become intimate with short writing selections, get an empathetic sense of the piece, memorize it, and perform it in a way that embodies the truth of the piece.
+Students practice this with selections from literature, speeches, plays, and poems from history, literature, and philosophy.
+Students perform their selections at various times throughout the year.

 The Books